Protecting Wildlife

 Piping plover nest and rear chicks on sandy, cobbly beaches above the high-tide line on the north shore of PEI, from Jacques Cartier Provincial Park near Alberton to East Point past Souris, and along the east coast down to Wood Islands.
 In any given year, there are usually 12-20 of these beaches occupied by nesting piping plover.
 Adults start to appear as early as late March and males and young will leave again as late as mid August.
 During that time, Island Nature Trust staff and volunteers check beaches for birds and sign those where they are present.
 When a pair begins to nest, INT staff will install symbolic fencing consisting of posts with rope strung between.
 This signals that there is a nest on the beach; people must stay out of the fenced area, keep dogs on leash and be careful to give adults and then eventually chicks a wide berth.
 When chicks hatch they are out and about foraging almost immediately, so if you are on a signed beach, please be aware and share the shore!
 There are hard-working bird parents and kids that have a lot of food to eat in preparation for a mammoth trek south!

-For more information on the Piping Plover in Eastern Canada please visit www.pipingplover.ca
+For more information on the piping plover in Eastern Canada please visit www.pipingplover.ca

 Species-at-Risk: Insect-Eating Birds